 (5) To the extent that there is not a building standard referred to in regulation 31A(2) that is relevant — the applicable building standards are the requirements of the written law applicable at the time the building or incidental structure was first assembled.

 [Regulation 31D inserted in Gazette 18 Dec 2012 p.
-6564-7.]
+6564-7; amended in Gazette 24 Apr 2014 p.
+1136.]

 31E.
 Applicable building standards for building work done without a permit (s.
 3 and 37(2))